keptn/tutorials/site/tutorials/keptn-argo-rollouts-dynatrace-08-on-k3s.md

 * Keptn: Visualization of Rollout Status & Quality Gates
 * Keptn: Automate Testing of each canary
 * Keptn: Integrate into your ChatOps tools
+* Keptn: Multi-Stage Delivery Support

+So - lets get started with our tutorial!

 ## Installation of Keptn on k3s